 ECHA also notes that further to comparisons with historical control values comparisons with internal controls of the 28-day limit test are relevant.
-Therefore, the presence of several changes, compared with the internal controls, e.g. organ weight changes in males (increased relative brain weight, decreased absolute right epididymis weight, increased relative brain weight, decreased relative heart weight, decreased absolute spleen weight, decreased relative thymus weight and decreased absolute thymus weight), as well as histopathological observations, such as inflammatory lesions in different organs, seems to indicate that the substance is absorbed and enters into the systemic circulation to a certain extent.
-This is relevant to determine if systematic absorption via relevant routes of exposure takes place, as discussed above.
+For instance, increase in relative food consumption, as well as statistically significant differences in haematological and clinical biochemistry parameters, namely decreased platelet counts in females and decreased erythrocytes and increased mean corpuscular volume in males; and statistically significantly increased creatinine and increased chloride in males and increased calcium and cholesterol in females.
+In addition, at test week 4, males showed increased spontaneous motility, and females, increased hindlimb grip strength and increased spontaneous motility.
+Furthermore, it is also reported statistically significant organ weight changes in males (decreased absolute brain weight, relative kidney weight (left), and relative kidney weight (right)) and females (decreased relative adrenal weight (right) and absolute adrenal weight (right)).
+The histopathological analysis also showed inflammatory lesions in different organs.
+The presence of these changes, compared with the internal controls, seems to indicate that the substance is absorbed and enters into the systemic circulation to a certain extent.
+This is relevant for the determining if systematic absorption via relevant routes of exposure takes place, as discussed above.